 Basic skills courses in reading, writing, mathematics, English as a Second Language, and learning and study skills.
 These courses offer students essential foundation skills that are necessary for success in college-level degree applicable courses.

 Student Support and Instructional Support

 A variety of services in academic, career, and personal counseling, in library instruction and course support, in learning assistance.
 These services support the needs of students in pursuing and achieving their educational goals.

 Workforce programs, job preparation courses (non-degree applicable) and a variety of services that contribute to the educational and economic well being of the community.

 Community service offerings, non-credit, not-for-credit classes and services that develop the knowledge, skills and attitudes necessary for students to be effective members of the community.
 These classes enhance the community’s social, cultural, and economic well being.
 Non-credit course offerings may lead to a Certificate of Completion and/or Certificate of Competency.

-Community – We create and foster relationships between AVC and its diverse constituents: students, faculty, staff, alumni, and the community at large.
+Community- We create and foster relationships through inclusivity at AVC and among its diverse constituents: students, faculty, staff, administrators, alumni, and the community at large.

 Academic Excellence - We embrace the potential of all students, and we strive to uphold a transformative standard of academic excellence in their pursuit of certificates, degrees, transfer, and lifelong learning, as well as ongoing professional development for all employees.

 Integrity – We create an environment of trust, candor, empathy, and professionalism and expect ethical behavior from all.

 Respect – We cultivate, embrace, nurture, and empower all individuals, regardless of race, ethnicity, ability, gender, age, sexual orientation, class status, or religious belief.